Macron says France to reopen embassy in Tripoli on Monday | Law-Order

-French President Emmanuel Macron said on Tuesday that Paris would reopen its embassy in the Libyan capital Tripoli next Monday to show its support for the new authorities.
+France will reopen its embassy in the Libyan capital Tripoli next Monday to show its support for the North African country's new authorities, President Emmanuel Macron said on Tuesday.

-Speaking alongside Mohammed al-Menfi, the head of the Libyan presidency council, Macron said France and its European partners would back Libya's political efforts and called for Turkish and Russian forces to leave the country as soon as possible.
+Libya's new unity government took office on March 16 from two warring administrations that had ruled eastern and western regions, completing a smooth transition of power after a decade of violent chaos.
+"We will do everything that is in our power to defend this sovereignty and stability agenda," Macron said alongside Mohammed al-Menfi, the head of the Libyan presidency council.

+"Monday our embassy in Tripoli will reopen and our ambassador will be back on your territory," he said.
+Paris closed its embassy after evacuating some 50 French and British nationals as fighting broke out in Tripoli in July 2014, and based its ambassador in Tunis.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)